HH-2020/NLP_Learning/Transformer-model/README.md

 # Transformer

-This project fine-tune a transformer model from huggingface to classify amazon-reviews into two groups. (positive and negative)
+This project fine-tune a BERT model from huggingface to classify amazon-reviews into two groups. (positive and negative)

 ## Reference: